 The courses offered within an engineering management program include an introduction to controllers, basic business practices, manufacturing processes, industrial motors, technical communications, and accounting.

-Project engineers can also obtain a master’s degree in engineering management or business administration to advance their careers.
-This program is ideal for project engineers who are interested in moving into management positions.
+To advance their careers, project engineers can also obtain a master’s degree in engineering management or business administration.
+This program is ideal for project engineers interested in moving into management positions.
 It includes advanced instruction in entrepreneurship, safety management, and leadership.

-Many project engineers learn the specific methods and technology related to their role during on-the-job training, which usually lasts for six to 12 months.
-Some project engineers take training courses to learn more about overseeing specific engineering projects, managing complex information systems and supervising a crew of professionals.
+Many project engineers learn the specific methods and technology related to their role during on-the-job training, which usually lasts six to 12 months.
+Some project engineers take training courses to learn more about overseeing specific engineering projects, project engineer skills, managing complex information systems, and supervising a crew of professionals.

 During schooling, project engineers may get hands-on training through internships.
 Students can choose to complete an internship in a specific field to learn more about the different processes, software, and techniques involved in project management and engineering roles.
 Some master’s programs require students to undergo at least one internship to prepare them for careers after graduation.

-Project engineers can obtain a certification to demonstrate their career commitment, showcase skill, build credibility, and expand job opportunities available to them.
+Project engineers can obtain a certification to demonstrate their career commitment, showcase skill, build credibility, and expand available job opportunities.
 The following are some of the most common certifications for this profession:

 Professional Engineer certification: The PE certification signifies that an engineer has mastered the critical elements of their job.
 It’s also proof of their ability to provide engineering services directly to the public.
 To obtain a PE certification, engineers must have a four-year college degree, complete four years of qualifying engineering experience (usually under the supervision of a professional engineer), pass two competency examinations, and obtain a license from their state’s licensure board.
-To retain their licenses, professional engineers must apply for a renewal based on their state’s regulations.
+Professional engineers must apply for a renewal based on their state’s regulations to retain their licenses.

-Project Management Professional certification: Project engineers can obtain a PMP certification from the Project Management Institute that signifies they understand the principles of project management.
-To earn a PMP, project engineers need a combination of project management experience and education.
+Project Management Professional certification: Project engineers can obtain a PMP certification from the Project Management Institute that signifies they understand project management principles.
+To earn a PMP, project engineers need project management experience and education.
 They must also pass an online exam and renew the certification every three years.

 Certified Associate in Engineering Management: The CAEM is another certification offered by the ASEM.
 Young technical professionals can earn a CAEM in preparation for early supervisory assignments or technical management.
 Like the CPEM credential, the CAEM certification is valid for three years and requires verification of continuing education for renewal.
 To obtain this credential, candidates must hold a bachelor’s degree in a related engineering or technology field and pass an examination.

-While in the office, project engineers may sit for extended periods in front of a computer or reviewing construction plans.
-On construction sites, they will stand or move around while inspecting the progress of the project.
+While in the office, project engineers may sit for extended periods in front of a computer or review construction plans.
+On construction sites, they will stand or move around while inspecting the project’s progress.

 Project engineers may work in a variety of companies and institutions, including: